alexandre-lavoie/proc_macro.js/README.md

 Proc_macro.js is a JavaScript/TypeScript implementation of [Rust-lang](https://www.rust-lang.org/) procedural macros 🔥.
 The goal of this project is to combine the ideas from [syn](https://github.com/dtolnay/syn), [quote](https://github.com/dtolnay/quote), [proc_macro](https://doc.rust-lang.org/proc_macro/), and [proc_macro2](https://docs.rs/proc-macro2/1.0.19/proc_macro2/) in one comprehensive parsing package.
 Unlike [sweet.js](https://www.sweetjs.org/), the goal is to write hygenic/unhygenic macros that require only vanilla JavaScript.
 This comes with the caveat of JIT and [tagged templates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals).

+**Please note that this project is still in development.
+Feel free to report any bugs on GitHub!**

 ## Sample using ES6

 Parsing bee number system 🐝 where the number of `e` in `bee...` gives the number value.
 For example `be b bee beeee` = `1024`.